Eumemmerring

 Eumemmerring displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Eumemmerring, as per the latest Census, 61.3% of dwellings were houses, with the remaining 38.7% being semi-detached homes, apartments, and other types.
-This differs from Melbourne metro's figures, which showed 67.9% houses and 32.1% other dwellings.
-Home ownership in Eumemmerring stood at 25.0%, with mortgaged dwellings at 34.0% and rented ones at 41.0%.
-The median monthly mortgage repayment was $1,517, lower than Melbourne metro's $2,000.
-The median weekly rent in Eumemmerring was $323, compared to Melbourne metro's $390.
-Nationally, Eumemmerring's mortgage repayments were below the Australian average of $1,863, and rents were lower than the national figure of $375.
+In Eumemmerring, as per the latest Census evaluation, 61.3% of dwellings were houses, with the remaining 38.7% comprising semi-detached homes, apartments, and other dwelling types.
+This compares to Melbourne metropolitan area's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Eumemmerring stood at 25.0%, with mortgaged properties at 34.0% and rented dwellings at 41.0%.
+The median monthly mortgage repayment was $1,517, lower than Melbourne metro's average of $2,000.
+Weekly rent in Eumemmerring was recorded at $323, compared to Melbourne metro's $390.
+Nationally, Eumemmerring's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing